 - Surgical instruments

-In this case, manufacturers or importers shall use one of the following marking methods:
+In this case, companies should use one of the following marking methods:

 - Cast-in mold lettering